segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 title: Create a Segment for Flex Workspace
 hidden: true
 ---
-Flex users without an existing Segment workspace that includes a Unify space can create a _Segment for Flex_ workspace, which provides limited access to Segment.
+Flex users without an existing Segment workspace that includes a Unify space can create a Segment for Flex workspace and a Unify space.
+The Segment for Flex workspace provides limited access to Segment.

 For entitlements and limitations associated with a Segment for Flex workspace, see the [Entitlements and limitations](#segment-for-flex-entitlements-and-limitations) documentation.